 With the Rio 2016 Paralympic Games in the rear-view mirror, our focus now switches to the search for our Paralympians of tomorrow.
-This search kicked off over the weekend of 20 – 22 January, with a Para cycling talent identification and development camp in New Plymouth.
+This search kicked off over the weekend of 20 – 22 January, with a Para Cycling Talent Identification & Development Camp in New Plymouth.

 Fifteen new Para athletes from across the North Island braved the wild weather to learn more about Para cycling, improve their skills, and trial for the Paralympics New Zealand Para Cycling Development Squad.
 A strong mix of Para cycling disciplines were represented, with 7 C-class riders on bikes, 5 H class riders on hand-cycles and 3 T class riders on trikes.
-Many of the attendees found out about the New Plymouth Para cycling camp following attendance the recent ACC Paralympics New Zealand Open Days in Auckland and Cambridge, or via social media after connecting with Paralympics New Zealand during the Rio 2016 Paralympic Games.
+Many of the attendees found out about the New Plymouth Para cycling camp following attendance the recent Auckland and Cambridge ACC Paralympics New Zealand Open Days, or via social media after connecting with Paralympics New Zealand during the Rio 2016 Paralympic Games.

 Throughout the weekend riders participated in cycling skills sessions, bike maintenance workshops, performance testing protocols, and national classification.
-All athletes gave 100% commitment, impressing the coaches and Paralympics New Zealand High Performance Athlete Development Manager, Melissa Wilson:
+All athletes gave 100% commitment, impressing the coaches and PNZ High Performance Athlete Development Manager, Melissa Wilson:

 “This is one of the biggest talent identification camps Paralympics New Zealand has held, and possibly one of the most diverse and capable group of new Para cyclists we have ever seen at this level.
 There were some very exciting athletes out there who most definitely displayed the behaviours and qualities we are looking for in future Paralympic prospects.“